 We recently caught up with Andrew McGregor, the co-owner of Artiwood Australia.
 Artiwood is an award-winning Australian importer, distributor, and wholesaler of eco-friendly, educational toys and baby accessories.
 You’ll find its quality products in-store and online with reputable, independent retailers nationwide.
 In the last six years, the business has grown three-fold, its brand portfolio has doubled, and its won numerous industry awards including Supplier of Year.

 Artiwood began as the personal passion of its founder, John Daniels.
 For many years he helped small family-owned handicraft manufacturers in rural Sri Lanka bring their products to market.
-In 2015, he sold his fledgling business to Andrew and his business partner.
+In 2015, he sold his fledgling business to Andrew and his business partner, Garry Smith.
 Since then, they've transformed Artiwood into an industry-leading, exclusive distributor for a growing portfolio of rising boutique brands from Europe, Asia, and North America.
 For some, it's now their largest distributor outside of North America.

 However, while Artiwood’s owners have changed, one thing remains unchanged.
 The same commitment to high-quality, ethically sourced, safe, and creative products remains central to its business.
 In a crowded market, its eco-friendly ethos has been, and always will be, its most powerful differentiator.
 It offers retailers and consumers a clear and compelling reason to support its brands and buy the toys it supplies.